runtimeverification/mir-semantics/kmir/k-src/mir-syntax.md

 endmodule
 ```

-Mir syntax disambiguation
+MIR syntax disambiguation
 -------------------------

-Some of Mir constructs are ambiguous as parsing time.
+Some of MIR constructs are ambiguous as parsing time.
 The `MIR-AMBIGUITIES` module contains rewrite rules that disambiguate these constructs.
 These rules are applied at `Initialization` phase, see the `MIR` module in "mir.md" for more information on when these rules are used.

 ```k